watts4speed/fast-dqn-caffe/README.md

 Currently the code implements replay_memory from the original paper [pdf](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).

-It also implements the target_network freezing in the "Nature Paper."
+It also implements the target_network freezing from the "Nature Paper."
 [pdf](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html)

 Next steps would be to add additional features as per Deepmind's published papers,